-This method also allows you to retain other items of property in the equitable division part of your divorce, rather than giving up property to get the house.
+This method allows you to retain other property items in the equitable division part of your divorce rather than giving up property to get the house.
 There may be important assets you want to keep, so direct payment for the house can help achieve this goal.

 Your former spouse can execute a quitclaim deed as part of the sale.
-This legal document is proof that your former spouse has relinquished their rights in the property.
+This legal document proves that your former spouse has relinquished their rights to the property.

 2. Equal Distribution of Other Assets

-Another method to agree on a “buyout” of the home is to calculate its value and exchange assets that are equal in the house’s value or the value of the spouse’s share.
-For example, if the home is valued at $200,000, and you each have equal ownership in the home, your share is worth $100,000.
+Another way to agree on a “buyout” of the home is to calculate its value and exchange assets equal to the house’s value or the spouse’s share.
+For example, if the home is valued at $200,000 and has equal ownership, your share is worth $100,000.
 Instead of paying this directly, you could exchange:

 - Investments and stocks